edu-secmachine/leaky-angular/README.md

 <a name="Exercise_xss"></a>
 ### Exercise 1 – Xss
 The application is vulnerable to XSS in the Users page!
 Find the vulnerability, and exploit it!
-Then check the source-code, and fix it.
+Then check the source-code, and fix it!
 Discuss what could be the developer's reason for choosing the vulnerable solution!

 <a name="Exercise_injection"></a>
 ### Exercise 2 – Injection
 The application is vulnerable to a classic client-side script-injection attack.
 Check the movies page to find it!
-Then check the source-code, and fix it.
+Then check the source-code, and fix it!
-Discuss what kind of fixes you can imagine!
+Discuss what kind of other fixes you can imagine!

 <a name="Exercise_csrf"></a>
 ### Exercise 3 – CSRF, OSRF
 The application is vulnerable to both CSRF and OSRF!
 Find the OSRF vulnerability, and exploit it!
 Now that you know the app's pages guess where the OSRF can be located!
 How would you fix this vulnerability?

 <a name="Exercise_tabnab"></a>